Gpower01/People_Counter_App_Project/WRITEUP.md

 # Project Write-Up

-The people_counter_app is a smart video IoT digital solution application developed using Intel hardware and software tools specifically the Open Visual Inference and Neural Network Optimization.
+The people_counter_app is a smart video IoT digital solution application developed using Intel hardware and software tools specifically the Open Visual Inference and Neural Network Optimization (OpenVINO).
 This application helps detect people in a certain area, provide the number of people in a video frame, average duration spent in the video frame and total count.
 This project have been developed as part of Intel Edge AI for IoT Developers Nanodegree programme by Udacity.

 Below, I document important detials regarding the model selection research, performance evaluation and how the application can be deploy including some use cases and industries where this application can be useful.